Course details

 MODULES

-• Criminal law: You will study the core principles of criminal liability, including actus reus (guilty act) and mens rea (guilty mind).
-The module covers key offences such as murder, manslaughter, non-fatal offences against the person, and theft, as well as general defences such as self-defence and insanity.
+• Criminal Law: Apply the core principles of criminal liability, including actus reus and mens rea, to case studies based on real-world scenarios.
+Study key offences such as murder, manslaughter, non-fatal offences, and theft, and evaluate general defences like self-defence and insanity, building skills in legal analysis and argumentation relevant to practice.

 YEAR 3 (LEVEL 6)